ShaunCurtis/Blazr.OneWayStreet/introduction.md

 # One Way Street

 One Way Street is a read only data pipeline loosely based on CQS [Command/Query Separation] pattern.
+This article provides an introduction and demonstrates it's usage using XUnit tests.

 It's available as a Nuget Package - [Blazr.OneWayStreet](https://www.nuget.org/packages/Blazr.OneWayStreet).